-First, become unreasonably attached to the first apartment you and your boyfriend have lived in together.
+First, become unreasonably attached to the first apartment you and your partner have lived in together.
 The place where you set up your first Christmas tree, brought home your first cat and patiently waited for her to come out from under the couch where she lived for months, and learned about each other’s annoying bathroom habits, like leaving little pieces of food from a good floss job on the mirror.

 Expect a call from your landlords one day.
 They will tell you that they are moving back to town and you’ll have to vacate the perfect, two-bedroom, one-and-a-half baths, three-story, 1920’s row house with the washer and dryer in the basement, the original wide-plank hardwood floors in the kitchen with the sliding glass doors that open on to the private fenced-in garden, five minutes from two subway stops, for $1700 a month that you are unreasonably attached to.

 Cry for two weeks.
 Maybe three.
-Every time your boyfriend suggests looking for a new place to live, cry again.
+Every time your partner suggests looking for a new place to live, cry again.
 At this level of unreasonable attachment, this is normal.
 Although, it may grow grating on your relationship after some time.
 But you won’t care.

 Finally, with red puffy eyes, begin trolling Craigslist obsessively for a new apartment.
 Make sure to compare every listing with the piece of paradise you are currently renting (for only $1700 a month).
 This is important.
 This comparison will ensure that you will never find as perfect an apartment and will cause you to start crying again.
 Keep trolling Craigslist through your tears.